 4. Choose Your Cleaning Agent

-When it comes to cleaning the car battery, you have a choice of two cleaning agents.
-The most common one is baking soda.
+When it comes to cleaning the car battery, you have a choice of two easy to source cleaning agents.
+The most common one is plain old baking soda.
 Here, you will mix two tablespoons of baking soda with an equal amount of water in a clean container.
 Stir the solution to form a paste, then use a toothbrush (or similar plastic bristle brush) to apply the paste to each terminal.
 The solution will begin to sizzle as it interacts with the corrosion.
 Use a wire brush to remove the remaining residue.
 Alternately, you can use a cola product to clean the terminal.
 Simply obtain one new, 12-ounce can.
 Then, evenly pour the entire contents directly on the battery terminals to get the job done.
 The advantage here is that you don’t need to make a paste.
 Just follow up with the wire brush, if necessary.
 We suggest picking your cleaning agent based on how hard it will be to remove afterwards.
 You likely don’t want to use the cola method if the battery is located inside the car interior.

 5. Rinse and Dry

 With the terminals now nearly free of residue, you’ll need to remove the paste or soda to finish cleaning.
 A spray bottle containing water will do; simply wash each terminal to remove the dregs with paper towels or clean shop rags.
 Resist the temptation to grab the garden hose and give everything a good blast.
 Use just enough water to clean things up and not push water into places that could cause a problem.
 Then, use a rag and dry each terminal.
 Lastly, spray battery terminal protector on each post to curtail future corrosion.

 6. Reconnect the Clamps